ZION CORRALES-NELSON PROFILE

 Video and Results and Photo c/o Editha Corrales-Nelson

 Fil-Heritage sprinter Zion Corrales-Nelson has unofficially broken the National Record.
-Also the National Junior Record.
-Both held by Jenny Rose Rosales of the University of the East.
-Rosales record was set at the 2013 UAAP Championships last December.
-Once ratified it will mean that Nelson is the countries youngest ever Record Holder.
+Also, the National Junior Record.
+Both were held by Jenny Rose Rosales of the University of the East.
+Rosales’s record was set at the 2013 UAAP Championships last December.
+Once ratified, it will mean that Nelson is the countries youngest ever Record Holder.

 The performance is subject to ratification/ Pinoyathletics is compiling official results.
 We need to obtain the photo finish from the organizers.

-While Jenny was 19 when she set the record and Lydia were 17.
+While Jenny was 19 when she set the record, and Lydia was 17.
 Lydia then focussed more on the 100 and 200 from there on in.
-Zion is 15 years old turning 16 near the end of the year.
+Zion is 15 years old, turning 16 near the end of the year.

 Hence this gives her until 2017 to improve on the junior record she has established.

-Zion and her family did not realize they had surpassed the National Record They were just happy that she had surpassed the 55.16 criteria set by the IAAF to qualify her to World Juniors.
+Zion and her family did not realize they had surpassed the National Record They were just happy that she had surpassed the 55.16 criteria set by the IAAF to qualify her for World Juniors.
 The next benchmark is the 53.71 bronze medal standard to head to the 2015 SEA Games in Singapore next June.
-And hopefully a spot in the National Training Pool.
+And hopefully, a spot in the National Training Pool.

 While she made her debut representing the Philippines at the Youth Olympic Games qualifiers in Thailand.
-Where she got two bronzes in the 200m and 400m dash with times of 24.30/24.44.
-Hence qualifying her for world juniors in the 200m and 56.04.
+She got two bronzes in the 200m and 400m dash with times of 24.30/24.44, hence qualifying her for world juniors in the 200m and 56.04.

-But for the meantime for the 15-year-old Corrales-Nelson 54.64 performance got her through fastest of the heats.
-During the British Columbia High School Championships and will focus on winning that event.
+But in the meantime, for the 15-year-old Corrales-Nelson, 54.64 performance got her through the fastest of the heats.
+During the British Columbia High School Championships, and will focus on winning that event.
 She could lower that record again in the finals.
 This catalyst is sure to bring about a rapid improvement in all Filipino women’s 400m pushing towards the 53.71 now that the BENCHMARK has been set.

 Zion Corrales-Nelson qualifies for the World Juniors in 200m